ENCODE-DCC/caper/README.md

 ## Introduction

 Cromweller is based on Unix and cloud platform CLIs (`wget`, `curl`, `gsutil` and `aws`) and provides easier way of running Cromwell server/run by automatically composing necessary input files for Cromwell.
-Also, Cromweller supports easy automatic transfer between local/cloud storages (local, `s3://`, `gs://`, `http(s)://`).
+Also, Cromweller supports easy automatic file transfer between local/cloud storages (local path, `s3://`, `gs://` and `http(s)://`).
 You can use these URIs in input JSON file or for a WDL file itself.

 ## Features